 Computer vision involves creating machines that perceive and comprehend information in image formats such as video and photography.

-Role in Multimodal AI: Computer vision analyzes sight, and when combined with audio or text, it is more equipped to handle hostile environmental interactions.
+Role in Multimodal AI: Computer vision analyzes visual data, and when combined with audio or text, it is better equipped to handle hostile environmental conditions.

 Key Techniques: Image classification, object segmentation, image annotation, and face detection.